kevin-wairi/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: when i checked the error in console. i got a 500. internal server error .so i checked my controller error.
+Also i had a NameError in rails Terminal.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: when i click my update method i realised that the update is not rendered

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: i check on my routes. and realised there was no route for destroy